hatchnhack/HnHKits/ESP AIO AC Switch/readme.md

 ---

 Hatchnhack ESP AIO AC switch works with ESP-01, ESP-12E/F, Touch, Qiachip RF and has pinout supporting a wide range of relays with coil voltage 5-6VDC.
 It is fully programmable and has a very simple connections, AC in - AC out.
+It can be used with alexa and smartphone within a local area network for wireless control of a relay.
+The circuit can support upto 30A load.

 ### Operating Parameters
 1. Input 220 VAC